jcorbino/mole/README.md

 global conservation laws.

 The mathematics is based on the work of [Corbino and Castillo, 2020].
-However the user may find useful previous publications such as [Castillo and Grone, 2003], in which similar operators are derived using a matrix analysis approach.
+However, the user may find useful previous publications such as [Castillo and Grone, 2003], in which similar operators are derived using a matrix analysis approach.